Topological Data Analysis Applications in Natural Language Processing: A Survey: Theoretical Approaches

 \subsubsection{Syntactic Topological Space}

 A \textbf{syntactic topological space} is a theoretical framework used to represent and analyze the relationships between syntactic structures from a topological perspective.
-This concept is particularly relevant in linguistics, where it helps model and understand the structural aspects of language such as grammar, sentence construction, or the hierarchical organization of those linguistic units.
+This concept is particularly relevant in linguistics, where it helps model and understand the structural aspects of language, such as grammar, sentence construction, or the hierarchical organization of those linguistic units.

-Therefore, \citet{port2018persistent} analyzes how syntactic parameters are distributed over different language families, including Indo-European, Niger-Congo, Austronesian, and Afro-Asiatic families. , and features in $\beta_1$ capture syntactic differences between branches of families of languages, as well as the syntactic influences between them \cite{port2018persistent}. \citet{port2018persistent} show that the three persistent connected components ($\beta_0$) in the Niger-Congo family represents its three subfamilies - Mande, Atlantic-Congo, and Kordofania.
+Therefore, Port et al. \cite{port2018persistent} analyzes how syntactic parameters are distributed over different language families, including Indo-European, Niger-Congo, Austronesian, and Afro-Asiatic families.
+For instance, features in $\beta_0$ capture the subdivision into historical, and features in $\beta_1$ capture syntactic differences between branches of families of languages, as well as the syntactic influences between them \cite{port2018persistent}.
+They investigate the syntactic topological structures of language families, specifically Indo-European, Niger-Congo, Austronesian, and Afro-Asiatic families.
+Port et al. \cite{port2018persistent} shows that the three persistent connected components ($\beta_0$) in the Niger-Congo family represents its three subfamilies - Mande, Atlantic-Congo, and Kordofania.
 The syntactic topological structures of these languages also reveal the historical linguistic phenomena that the Hellenic branch played a role in the historical development of the Indo-European languages \cite{port2018persistent}.

-Similarly, \citet{port2019topological} probes the interpretability of the syntactic topological space.
-This is done by incorporating more explanation of linguistic structures by introducing so-called homoplasy phenomena to explain persistent loops further.
+Similarly, Port et al. \cite{port2019topological} probes the interpretability of the syntactic topological space by introducing \textit{homoplasy} phenomena to explain persistent loops.
 Homoplasy phenomena in syntax are observed when dissimilar languages exhibit syntactic similarities \cite{port2019topological}.
-Findings reveal that the Indo-European family languages - Czech, Lithuanian, Middle Dutch, and Swiss German have the same homoplasy phenomena \cite{port2019topological}.
+Findings reveal that the Indo-European family languages - Czech, Lithuanian, Middle Dutch, and Swiss German have the same homoplasy phenomena \cite{port2019topological} due to the appearance of persistent loops in these languages.
+This is because Middle Dutch and Swiss German are similar, while Czech and Lithuanian are so different from them, making the homoplasy phenomenon the most reasonable explanation \cite{port2019topological}.